 4. Go Chargers…?

-From making it all the way to the Super Bowl last year to this latest social media masterpiece, the Chargers are the team to beat this season.
+From making it all the way to the AFC semi-finals last year to this latest social media masterpiece, the Chargers are the team to beat this season.
 Don’t like it?
 Too bad!

 (We don’t actually know that much about football, but we love funny videos.
 Did we just become Chargers fans?
 Yes, yes we did.)